Skip to main content

 Your Rights and Options

-If you or someone you know is a victim of a hate crime, it's important to report the incident to the police immediately.
+If you or someone you know is a victim of a hate crime, it's important to report it to the police immediately.
 You have the right to seek legal recourse and protection under Canadian law.
-Engaging with legal professionals can help you understand your rights and ensure that justice is sought.
-Victims can also access community resources and support networks designed to assist those targeted by hate crimes.
+Engaging with legal professionals can help you understand your rights and the steps needed to ensure such acts are addressed appropriately, safeguarding your community and upholding justice.

 Common Questions Answered